fer-nando-machado/react-deutschbox/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production on the `build` folder.

 ### `npm run preview`

-Runs the existing `build` in the preview mode.
+Runs the `build` in preview mode.

 ### `npm run deploy`

-Publishes static `build` to GitHub Pages using [gh-pages](https://github.com/tschaub/gh-pages).
+Publishes the `build` to GitHub Pages using [gh-pages](https://github.com/tschaub/gh-pages).
 Tutorial [here](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f).

 ### `npm run build:dist`